Take Off Your Pants and Jacket: Packaging

 The title is a tongue-in-cheek pun on male masturbation ("take off your pants and jack it").
-Previous titles had included If You See Kay (a pun on the spelling of "fuck") and Genital Ben, accompanied by a bear on the cover of the album (a reference to Gentle Ben).
+Previous titles had included Epileptic Proctologist, If You See Kay (a pun on the spelling of "fuck") and Genital Ben, accompanied by a bear on the cover of the album.
 Stressed at being at a loss for a name, DeLonge asked guitar tech Larry Palm for suggestions.
 The album's title was coined by Palm, who was snowboarding on a rainy day.
 Inside the lodge, Palm was congregating with friends when a young kid walked in completely drenched, to which his mother suggested he "take off [his] pants and jacket."
 Palm was told by DeLonge that if the band were to use the name, he would "hook him up".
 Instead, Palm received a letter from manager Rick DeVoe for his contribution, which offered a $500 payout for the name.
 Palm scoffed at the amount, and filed suit in 2003 with the intellectual property attorney Ralph Loeb, alleging breach of contract and fraud against the band.
 Palm demanded $20,000; the band eventually settled out of court for $10,000.
+Journalist Joe Shooman called the title "a glint of sharp intelligence behind the boys' humour as it draws oblique attention to the fact that, latterly, Blink-182 had often been encouraged to get naked in order to promote themselves.
+It's a very self-aware album title in that context and a portent, perhaps, of what was to come".

 The cover has three "Zoso-like" icons for each band member: a jacket, a pair of pants and an airplane.
 Delonge and Hoppus' symbols became the pants and jacket, respectively, leaving Barker the airplane despite begging his bandmates not to assign him the symbol, citing his fear of flying, but he took it anyway.
-Journalist Joe Shooman called the title "a glint of sharp intelligence behind the boys' humour as it draws oblique attention to the fact that, latterly, Blink-182 had often been encouraged to get naked in order to promote themselves.
-It's a very self-aware album title in that context and a portent, perhaps, of what was to come".
+CD copies of the album were initially released in three separate configurations for the first million printings: the "red plane", the "yellow pants" and the "green jacket" editions.
+Each release contained two separate bonus tracks, ranging from joke tracks to outtakes.
+The only outward signs to differentiate the three editions were three stickers.
+The concept was inspired by NOFX's Punk in Drublic, which had varying tracks on its corresponding cassette and CD versions.
+The idea was for each fan of the band to receive something special on their copy that they could then share with their friends.
+Executives hoped to market the three editions separately to boost sales ("buy all three"), but the band argued strongly against this tactic as they felt it was predatory to their fans.
+The multiple bonus-track versions were only available for a limited time before being replaced by an edition without any bonus tracks.